Jorgie Porter: Modelling

 Porter celebrated being voted Hottest Female Soap Star by the readers of FHM UK Magazine in 2012 by appearing on the cover of the September issue of the magazine.
 She appeared topless (covered) with then co-star and boyfriend James Atherton in the September 2012 issue of Cosmopolitan magazine in support of a Breast Cancer.

 Personal life

 Porter is engaged to Oliver Piotrowski.
 In November 2021, she revealed that she had miscarried the couple's quadruplets.
+In June 2022, Porter announced that she is expecting their rainbow baby.
+Their son was born in November 2022.

-In June 2022, Porter announced her second pregnancy.
-In November 2022, she gave birth to a son.
+In May 2024, Porter announced that she is expecting her second child.
+In December 2024, they welcomed their daughter.

 Filmography

 Awards and nominations

+Porter was part of the 'Best Family' win at the 2009 Inside Soap Awards.
+Also, she has been nominated for Best Actress on multiple occasions and featured regularly on FHM sexiest lists.